Chris Evans to replace Clarkson as host of UK's Top Gear TV show

 Evans has reinvented himself in recent years as a more reliable host, returning to TV and enjoying a successful spell presenting the BBC's Radio 2 breakfast show since 2010.

-Top Gear is syndicated around the world and is one of the BBC's most successful and lucrative programs, generating overseas sales worth 50 million pounds ($80 million) a year.
+Top Gear is syndicated around the world and is one of the BBC's most successful and lucrative programmes, generating overseas sales worth 50 million pounds ($80 million) a year.

 (Reporting by Neil Maidment in London and Ankush Sharma in Bengaluru; Editing by Andrew Osborn and Andrew Heavens)